jpluscplusm/asdf-arbitrary-binary-downloader/README.md

   if this could be improved in any way!

 Modifiers indicate the specific upper/lower/etc case version of the selector's value that you want to use.
-You can use the following modifiers:
+You can use the following modifiers on all
+selectors:

 - `oc` - original case: the exact string that the operating system gave us
 - `uc` - upper case: the `.oc` value, with all upper-case characters